Arose-Niazi/Mini-Missions-Public/README.md

 - Auto-Login can be enabled or disabled by settings, set to enabled by default.

 ### Stats
-- Players stats are saved on a criteria of
+- Players stats are saved on criteria of
     - Per Year
     - Per Month
     - Per Mission
 - Stats are saved before a mission starts, and after you pass your mission.
-    - Saving twice so data of lobby could be seprated from mission.
+    - Saving twice so data of lobby could be separated from the mission.
-- On server being closed manually your data will also get saved.
+- On server being closed manually, your data will also get saved.

 ### Chatbox
 - Server message sync to Discord.